Wishaw Thistle F.C.: Finding a league

 The formation of the Scottish League was a blow to many of the smaller town clubs in Scotland, depriving them of friendlies and Cup ties, especially after the institution of qualifying rounds for the Cup, and the legalization of professionalism made it very difficult for such clubs to compete.
 Thistle was not invited to join Scottish Football Alliance, but was invited to apply for membership of the Scottish Football Federation, and its application was successful.
 The club played in the Federation for its two seasons of existence (1891–92 and 1892–93), with mid-table finishes on each occasion.

 The latter season saw the club's greatest Senior Cup honour, as it won the Lanarkshire Cup for the only time, beating Royal Albert 4–1 in the final.
 Thistle had lost to Airdrieonians in the final the previous season, but, after a dispute with the FA, the Airdrie side withdrew from the competition for 1892–93.
 The final, at Dalziel Park in Motherwell, was watched by a crowd of 4,000, and Thistle's goals included two "rushes" where the combined strength of the Jags' forwards carried the ball, and the goalkeeper, over the line.

 With the Federation dissolving in 1893, Thistle sought to join the Scottish League, but could not find a seconder to support its application.
 The club therefore joined the Alliance, although the competition had been denuded by most of the clubs being absorbed into the new Scottish League Second Division.
 The 1893–94 season saw Thistle finish just above the bottom, but the club won the title in 1894–95 and 1895–96, in the former season coming out on top of an 8 team league, 7 of whom would play Scottish League football.
 After both seasons, Thistle renewed its application to join the League; its 1895 application fell short, but in 1896 the club tied for the third available place with Linthouse, which was seeking re-election, and on a second vote lost out by 21 votes to 19.

 The club would never apply again.
-The Alliance was reduced the following season to a rump of clubs by another mass exodus, including Thistle, to the new Scottish Combination for 1896–97.
+The Alliance was reduced the following season to a rump of clubs by another mass exodus, including Thistle, to the new Scottish Football Combination for 1896–97.
 However Thistle's success had meant the club was picked apart by clubs in the Football League and Scottish League, and the club finished bottom twice in its four seasons in the Combination.